jmacaben/morse-blinker/README.md

 ## Future Work
 - **Morse Code Input Translator**: Add a button-based input system where pressing short (dot) and long (dash) signals can be translated back into ASCII characters and displayed on a terminal.
-- **Camera-Based Morse Receiver**: Develop a system where a camera captures LED flashes of Morse code and decodes them back into text.

 [^*]: Files downloaded from http://www.nandland.com